 - 250ml (1 cup) mayo

-- 2½ tbsp mustard (I prefer to use wholegrain but go with your own favourite)
+- 2½ tablespoon mustard (I prefer to use wholegrain but go with your own favourite)

-- 1 tbsp paprika (I prefer to use sweet but smoked works, too)
+- 1 tablespoon paprika (I prefer to use sweet but smoked works, too)

-- 1 tbsp (or more) hot sauce (I generally use sriracha - I never said this is an authentic recipe!)
+- 1 tablespoon (or more) hot sauce (I generally use sriracha - I never said this is an authentic recipe!)

-- 1 tsp Cajun, creole, or Old Bay seasoning
+- 1 teaspoon Cajun, creole, or Old Bay seasoning

 Mix everything together, and set aside for 30 mins before serving, to allow the flavours to develop.